How to get 2026 Wimbledon Tickets: all Options Explained

 The Second Ballot

 If you are not successful in the first Ballot, there is still hope.
 Some winners in the first Ballot may not accept the tickets tickets they are offered.
-These rejected tickets will be offered in the Second Ballot, to applicants from the first Ballot, who were not initially successful.
+These declined tickets will be offered in the Second Ballot, to applicants from the first Ballot, who were not initially successful.

 Read more: